-This page explains how to configure the custom user submodule to your needs and run your own setup.
+This page explains how to configure the custom user submodule to your needs.
+We assume that you are already familiar with

 submodule (mod_equilibrium) smod_user_defined implicit none contains module subroutine user_defined_eq() ! your setup end subroutine user_defined_eq end submodule smod_user_defined